aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 22.md

 **Outputs are represented on the arrows, outside of the states**
 ## Example
 Sequence Detector
-Serial data stream, detect two consecutive ones (ie current and i)
+Serial data stream, detect two consecutive ones (ie current and immediately previous)